 What does this mean for markets?

-Markets have rallied spectacularly on the vaccine news, with the global equity market up 3% on Monday.
-Areas of the market worst impacted by the pandemic have been the biggest beneficiaries, including travel and leisure, while companies that have benefitted from pandemic-induced changes to living habits sold off.
+When Pfizer released data on the efficacy of their vaccine, markets rallied spectacularly.
+Areas of the market worst impacted by the pandemic were the biggest beneficiaries, including travel and leisure, while companies that have benefitted from pandemic-induced changes to living habits sold off.
 At a broader level, the move is supportive for global growth, benefitting companies exposed to the economic cycle.
 This also means investors may be less willing to pay a premium for structural growth stories.
 Longer-term inflation and interest rate expectations have also revived, though near-term bond yields remain depressed, reflecting the fact that interest rates are likely to remain low for some time.

-Successfully developing and distributing vaccines globally is the surest route to fully reopening the economy and the Pfizer -BioNtech vaccine shows that this path exists.
+Successfully developing and distributing vaccines globally is the surest route to fully reopening the economy.
 It will take time for the economy to feel the advantage and the impact may be uneven globally, with the US likely the first economy to benefit.
 The efficacy of national health policies will continue to determine how each economy fares and fiscal stimulus will continue to be important near-term, magnifying the inequitable impact of Covid-19 on the global economy.
-Nonetheless, while questions remain, an effective vaccine is great news in the quest to save lives and reignite global growth.
+Nonetheless, an effective vaccine is great news in the quest to save lives and reignite global growth.

 The information contained in this document is believed to be correct but cannot be guaranteed.
 Past performance is not a reliable indicator of future results.
 The value of investments and the income from them may fall as well as rise and is not guaranteed.
 An investor may not get back the original amount invested.
 Opinions constitute our judgment as at the date shown and are subject to change without notice.
 This document is not intended as an offer or solicitation to buy or sell securities, nor does it constitute a personal recommendation.
 Where links to third party websites are provided, Close Brothers Asset Management accepts no responsibility for the content of such websites nor the services, products or items offered through such websites.